BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 #### Install the Infobip adapter NuGet package

-Install into your project using the following command in the package manager;
+Install it into your project using the following command in the package manager;

 ````
 PM> Install-Package Bot.Builder.Community.Adapters.Infobip